arsartori/znuny/README.md

-# Znuny 6.0.36
+# Znuny
-This is the first version I've used
+This is the first version I've used: 6.0.36

 ## Build Docker Container
-docker build -t znuny:6.0.36 --build-arg ZNUNY_VERSION=6.0.36 .
+docker build -t znuny .

 ## Run
 docker compose up -d